 8. Add props to add depth

-Another myth breaking tip is you can use props in your portrait photography.
-You shall add it or not it completely depends on you, but if you do, keep somethings in mind to get a better result.
+Another myth-breaking tip is you can use props in your portrait photography.
+You shall add it or not it completely depends on you, but if you do, keep some things in mind to get a better result.

-9. Watch out for right background
+9. Watch out for the right background

 While we are talking about the props and things you could add to your frame, let us also have a look at what’s in the background.
-The primary focus is your model itself, but a good background will bring the right emotions in your Portrait Photography.
+The primary focus is your model itself, but a good background will bring the right emotions to your Portrait Photography.

 10. Find the right Poses

-This point has come late in the list but surely this is what you have to give your most effort.
+This point has come late on the list but surely this is what you have to give your most effort.
 And this will only come right to you when you get some on-field experience.
 But for now, you can take one thing from this point. i.e. there are no fixed rules for you.

 Work on what you want to achieve, work around it, vary camera angle, chat with the model, and when you hit the right pose, recreate something around it to make sure you don’t miss out.